LFB-MRI/MagneticReadoutProcessing/documentation/thesis/thesis_document.md

 A holder for an *N45 12x12x12mm* magnet is attached to the end effector of this axis, which can thus be moved at different distances above the respective sensor (+ic).
 The ambient temperature is set to *$\mu_{trev, 7055BT}$=21.0$^{\circ}$C* in the measurement runs and thus corresponds to the same conditions as in the *Background Noise* chapter \ref{sensor-characterisation-background-noise} setup.

-The figure \ref{Sensor_evaluation_setup_for_linearity_measurements.png} contains this updated measurement setup with the added components.
+The Figure \ref{Sensor_evaluation_setup_for_linearity_measurements.png} contains this updated measurement setup with the added components.
 To control the linear axis an additional motion controller of the type *SKR-Pico* placed outside the temperature chamber is required, which can be controlled via a network interface.

 In addition, the (+dr) for both sensors are measured before the measurement run to determine the linearity.
 In this case, this indicates the minimum and maximum linear measuring range for the selected linear Hall sensors.